Ready for Easter? I am!

-Pasta with fresh vegetables, such asparagus, I will make Crepes with Asparagus this year.
+Pasta with fresh vegetables, such as asparagus, I will make Crepes with Asparagus this year.

 The one dish that spells Easter is Torta Pasqualina.
 A savory quiche with spinach, ricotta cheese, and eggs.
 Follow the recipe here:

-I will make a fruit cake with strawberries this year—it is called “crostata” in Italian and it can features many types of fruit, including jam.
+I will make a fruit cake with strawberries this year—it is called “crostata” in Italian and it can feature many types of fruit, including jam.

 Then there is one sweet that never miss the Easter table; it is the Easter Dove.
 These cakes can be bought store ready, although many Pasticcerie around town sell freshly made cakes that are really delicious.